rtCamp/ps-analysis-tool-wiki/Example-analysis-scenarios.md

     User->>YouTube: Observe "watch later" button presence
 ```

-And the following sequence diagram illustrates the behavior of the embedded content when third-party cookie deprecation changes are in place:
+And the following sequence diagram illustrates the behavior of the embedded content when third-party cookies are blocked:

 ```mermaid
 sequenceDiagram